 What is the thickest underlay you sell?

-Our thickest product is our 12mm carpet underlay.
-This high quality product is durable and comes with a long life guarantee for your piece of mind.
-The depth provides the ultimate in softness and warmth under foot, and is ideal for bedrooms and lounges where comfort is the main driving factor.
+Our thickest product is our Midas 12mm.
+The is durable and comes with a long life guarantee for your piece of mind.
+The 12mm produces warmth under foot, and is ideal for bedrooms and lounges where comfort is the main driving factor.

 Where is Underlay4u?
 Can I come and visit?